Euromaidan: Commemoration

 In mid-October 2014, President Petro Poroshenko stated that 21 November (Euromaidan started on 21 November 2013) will be celebrated as "Day of Dignity and Freedom".

+On 20 January 2016 the National Memorial Complex of the Heroes of Heavenly Hundred - Museum of the Revolution of Dignity, colloquially known as the Maidan Museum, was established as a result of a civic initiative.

 As of February 2019, the Ukrainian government has broken ground on a new Maidan memorial that will run the length of Instytutska Street, now also known as Avenue of the Heavenly Hundred.